 - Mr. Freeze murdered a psychiatrist who was questioning him without problems (no guards, or even a surveillance camera on the room), somehow hacking the Air Conditioner systems with a pen, stepping outside and walking to a nearby room housing his suit.
 Bear in mind that if it wasn't for that suit he wouldn't be able to escape at all.
 It's comforting that even after a general reboot, some things won't ever change.

 - One of the funniest lampshade hangings on this was in the The Sandman, when a villain locked in Arkham learns that someone else intends to escape, and on a whim, with no planning at all, escapes as well.

 - In issue number two of The Joker's own comic book, a pair of bumbling Arkham security guards are fired because The Joker has escaped on their watch five times.
 This series was published in the mid-seventies.
 You know it's bad when people have lampshaded Arkham's poor security for forty-odd years.

 - Arkham Asylum: Living Hell has Commissioner Gordon outraged and chewing out Dr. Carver about the fact a villain called Doodlebug was released, who then added insult to injury by having written in graffitti "Gone to Arkham.
 Back after lunch" on a wall in an in-universe lampshade of Arkham's security.
-It turns out that the "Dr. Carver" who issued Doodlebug's release was an imposter known as "Jane Doe" who'd killed the real Carver before the story, adding to Gordon's point.
-So, likely does The Reveal of Doodlebug being a serial killer who uses his victim's blood in his paint.
+It turns out that the "Dr. Carver" who issued Doodlebug's release was an imposter known as "Jane Doe" who'd killed the real Carver before the story, adding to Gordon's point, as does The Reveal of Doodlebug being a serial killer who uses his victim's blood in his paint.

 - One comic mentioned that Batman is a bit rougher with his more dangerous enemies than is strictly necessary to subdue them for precisely this reason.
 If he simply puts the Joker in Arkham, he escapes.
 If he puts the Joker in Arkham with a couple of broken bones he will take the time to convalesce before escaping.
 Usually.